 How to identify poisonous plants

-The single most important rule when it comes to which plants to eat is if you are not 100% positive what something is, then stay well away from it.
-You would be much better off in the long term getting hungrier than to risk eating something poisonous.
-Mushrooms can make a tasty filler to any bush craft meal, but use the wrong ones and you could also be dead within a few hours, so its better to remember “if you don’t know what it is, don’t touch it”.
+The single most important rule regarding which plants to eat is if you are not 100% positive about what something is, stay well away from it.
+You would be much better off in the long term getting hungrier than risking eating something poisonous.
+Mushrooms can make a tasty filler to any bushcraft meal, but use the wrong ones, and you could also be dead within a few hours, so it’s better to remember, “If you don’t know what it is, don’t touch it.”

 There are however a number of general rules to remember to narrow down your chances of consuming or touching something poisonous, but they serve as general guidelines only.